Creative brief

-A creative brief is a document used by creative professionals and agencies to develop creative deliverables: visual design, copy, advertising, web sites, etc. The document is usually developed by the requestor (in most cases a marketing team member) and approved by the creative team of designers, writers, and project managers.
-In some cases, the project's creative brief may need creative director approval before work will commence.
+A creative brief is a document used by creative professionals and agencies to develop creative deliverables, such as visual design, copy, advertising, and websites.
+The document is usually developed by the requestor (typically by a marketing team member) and approved by the creative team, including designers, writers, and project managers.
+In some cases, the project's creative brief may require creative director approval before work could commence.